nova-algo/nova-algo/README.md

 9. **Deposit into Drift**

-   To deposit SOL into Drift, run the deposit script:
+   To interact with Drift, you need to deposit SOL into Drift, run the deposit script:

    ```
    python src/api/drift/deposit.py